M-Krilano/Yeezus-Sentiment-Analysis/README.md

 - NLTK(Natural Language Toolkit): has an array of useful functions for natural language processing.
 - TextBlob: to help us calculate sentiment
 - Word Cloud Library: to create some summary visualisations of our tweets
+- matplot: to make visualizations
+- sklearn: to build a matrix of token counts